Nimesia/google-storage-cfml/README.md

       - filePath: full path of file to upload.
 Required
       - fileId: full path of file on GPC, without bucket name.
 Required
       - mimeType: mime type of file.
 Required
-      - metadata: key/value struct to add to the object
+      - metadata: optional data in a key/value struct to add to the object

 * downloadFromUrl